clartor/flickerExpo-App/README.md

 # Filmflicker

-A movie-picking mobile application swipeable cards enabling users to indicate their preferences by swiping left or right.
+A movie-picking mobile application, with swipeable cards enabling users to indicate their preferences by swiping left or right on a title.
-Adding friends and creating groups where approved titles should go.
+Adding friends and creating groups where collectivly approved titles end up.

 Next movie night is going to be so much easier.